SUB&SUB · Docs

 400model_not_available / invalid_request_errorThe model you sent isn't in the verified catalogue, or is wrong for the endpoint (e.g. an OpenAI model on /v1/messages) — check Available models.

-503No upstream account currently serves the request — usually a pool-wide rate-limit window, not a config issue.
+503No upstream account currently serves the request — usually a transient pool-wide rate-limit window.
+Retry after a short backoff.

 503search_unavailable / api_errorYou used :online but web search isn't configured on this relay.
 See Web search.